 Refrigerate overnight, uncovered or very loosely covered with paper towels so that moisture can escape.
 It will firm up considerably during this time.

 Store leftover cheesecake in the refrigerator for three to for days.
 Or slice and freeze in an airtight container for up to three months.

 The most important thing with cheesecakes is to not overbeat the batter, which could introduce air bubbles that might burst in the oven and cause cracking.

 Likewise, letting the cheesecake cool gradually prevents any sudden temperature changes that could also cause the cake to crack.

-If you want to skip the pan of water, or if your cheesecake does end up cracking for any reason, all is not lost: You can easily hide the cracks with a layer of fresh berries, whipped cream, or perhaps even some Healthy Nutella!
+If you want to skip the pan of water, or if your cheesecake does end up cracking for any reason, all is not lost: You can easily hide the cracks with a layer of fresh berries, whipped cream, or perhaps even some Homemade Nutella.

-For a no bake cheesecake, simply replace 1/2 cup of the yogurt with coconut butter or coconut oil.
+For a no bake cheesecake, simply replace half a cup of the yogurt in the recipe below with softened coconut butter or coconut oil.

-I hope you love this cheesecake as much as we all do!!!
+I hope you love this cheesecake as much as we all do!

 The recipe was adapted from this Vegan Cheesecake Recipe.